 Bob Johnston has recently been recruited to establish a US office.
 He has more than 20 years' experience in the technology sector on the sell-side, and he has worked with the HIML team for roughly 15 years.
 Most recently, Bob was with the technology specialist Pacific Crest.
 He previously also worked for Hambrecht & Quist and SoundView Technology Group.
 Bob has taken responsibility for telecommunications, networking and security analysis.

-QuotedData is a trading name of Marten & Co which is authorised and regulated by the Financial Conduct Authority 123a Kings Road, London SW3 4PL 0203 691 9430 www.quoteddata.com
+Authorised and regulated by the Financial Conduct Authority 123a Kings Road, London SW3 4PL 0203 691 9430 www.martenandco.com

-Registered in England & Wales number 07981621, 135a Munster Road, London SW6 6DD
+Registered in England & Wales number 07981621, 135a Munster Road.
+London SW6 6DD